a-r-m-i-n/dce/Documentation/AdditionalInformations/UserConditions.rst

     [dceOnCurrentPage("teaser")]

-The 42 is a sample for the UID of a DCE.
+The 42 is a sample for the `uid` of a DCE.
-If you've defined an identifier, you can also use it in user condition parameter.
+If you have defined an identifier, you can also use it in user condition parameter.